 Do not post about your car accident on social media.
 We live in a society where many people will post when they get a haircut, plant a flower, or bake a cake.
 I get it.
 But do not post about your accident on social media.
 Insurance companies will often check social media related to injury claims.
 They want to know what you are really saying to people about it.
 They are looking for anything that can be used against you.
 Suffering from pain in your back?
 They will pull pictures of you carrying a bag.
 They do not know if the bag is full of feathers and will hold it against you.
 Social media posts, just like words spoken to an adjuster, can be twisted and taken out of context.
 If you end up pursuing a claim against the other driver for injuries, stay off of social media until your case is over – or limit your activity to liking friends’ posts.
 Do not let your friends tag you and watch your privacy settings.
 Do not accept friend requests from people that you don’t know.
 Social media can ruin an injury claim.

 What to do if you made any of the above mistakes after your car accident

 You might feel that you were pressured into things by the insurance company, which is not at all uncommon.
 Stop speaking with them until you have received some legal advice.
 It is smart to find out where things might stand for you legally and understand your options.
 You might not even need to hire a lawyer, and we would be happy to speak to you – no strings attached.
-If you were hurt in a car accident in the Chicagoland area and think that it may have been the other person’s fault, give us a call now at 630 250-8813 or fill out a webform on this site and someone will get back you soon.
+If you were hurt in a car accident in the Chicagoland area and think that it may have been the other person’s fault, give us a call now at 630 250-8813.
+You can also fill out a webform on this site and someone will get back you soon.